About TheGodGuy

 You have taken advantage of my goodwill.
 I will be forced to delete any further correspondence unless you send your responses to the appropriate page.

-9. enreal Says:
+9. enreal says:

 Great bio!
 Congratulations!

-10. thegodguy Says:
+10. thegodguy says:

 Dear enreal,